suffolklibraries/lgc/content/collections/events/felixstowe-movers-24-04.md

   [karenlouisedance@gmail.com](mailto:karenlouisedance@gmail.com)

   [07751 891319](tel:07751891319)
-booking_link: 'mailto:karenlouisedance@gmail.com'
 accessibility_information: |-
   - Autism friendly
   - Wheelchair access
   - Indoor venue
-cost_details: £5.00
+cost_details: '£5 per session'
-end_date: '2023-04-24 14:30'
+end_date: '2024-06-03 14:30'
 ---
-A weekly dance class for everyone over 55.
-Felixstowe Movers classes are designed to benefit you both mentally and physically.
+Come and try our weekly movement classes for people over 55!
+Movers classes combine movement and a cup of tea to provide a positive and creative outlet for people over 55 in Felixstowe.